Admission to LUMES 2020-2022 is now closed!

-The next application period will open in mid-October (and close in mid-January, 2018) for students starting in August 2018.
-This webpage will be updated in October 2017.
+The next application period, for students starting in August 2021, will open in October 2020.
+This webpage will be updated in October 2020.

-The information is arranged on this website in the following order:
+The information is arranged on this page in the following order:

 - Residence permit requirements